seejohnrun/seejohnrun.github.io/_posts/2012-03-08-scripting-gnu-screen.markdown

 <pre><code>screen title "window one" screen title "window two"</code></pre>
 Or even more simply:
 <pre><code>screen -t "window one" screen -t "window two"</code></pre>
 Using the commands there, in addition to some other tools based on what you want to start up   you can put together a completely reasonable script to start up your screen session for a project.
 I like the idea of rather than executing the things you want on startup, executing them with a comment before them, and then starting them as needed.
-So if you wanted a rails server, instead of running `rails server`, you d just run `# rails server`.
+So if you wanted a rails server, instead of running `rails server`, you'd just run `# rails server`.
 Then you can just hit up when you want to actually start the server.

 To run these scripts is a little tricky, but once you know how its easy:
 <div>